yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tflite.rst

    root@<machine>:~# /opt/tensorflow-lite/tools/benchmark_model --graph=/usr/share/oob-demo-assets/models/ssd_mobilenet_v2_coco.tflite --use_xnnpack=false

-The output of the benchmarking application should be similar to,
+The output of the benchmarking application should be similar to:

 .. code-block:: console